 In accordance with the policies and principals in its charter, the Corporate Governance and Nominating Committee identifies and recommends for nomination by the Board qualified candidates for election as directors of the Company.
 Candidates may be suggested by other directors, members of management, shareholders, and by other third parties, including a search firm retained by the Corporate Governance and Nominating Committee.

 Stockholders may propose candidates for consideration by the Corporate Governance and Nominating Committee by submitting the names and supporting information to: Sterling Construction Company, Inc., ℅ Corporate Secretary, 1800 Hughes Landing Blvd. - Suite 250, The Woodlands, Texas 77380.
 Supporting information should include (a) the name and address of each of the candidate and the proposing stockholder, (b) a comprehensive biography of the candidate and an explanation of why the candidate is qualified to serve as a director taking into account the criteria identified below, (c) proof of ownership, the class and number of shares, and the length of time the shares of the Company’s voting securities have been beneficially owned by each candidate and the proposing stockholder, and (d) a letter signed by the candidate stating his or her willingness to serve, if elected, as a director.
-Stockholders may also directly nominate candidates for election at a meeting of stockholders pursuant to specific procedures provided in the Company’s Bylaws; those provisions are set forth in Appendix A hereto.
+Stockholders may also directly nominate candidates for election at a meeting of stockholders pursuant to specific procedures provided in the Company’s Bylaws.

 At least a majority of the Board shall qualify as independent in accordance with the requirements of the NASDAQ listing rules.